‘Deep Fakes’ Could Be Used To Meddle In 2020 Election, Warns Top Democrat

 — Talking Points Memo (@TPM) March 12, 2019

-But according to House Intelligence Committee Chairman Adam Schiff it is not only deep fakes that Americans should be worried about.
+But according to House Intelligence Committee Chairman Adam Schiff, it is not only deep fakes that Americans should be worried about.
 Schiff, whose committee has been investigating allegations that President Trump colluded with official Moscow during the 2016 presidential election, warned that meddling could become even more aggressive in 2020.

 According to Schiff, the 2018 midterm elections were uneventful when it comes to foreign intervention, bar a few cases of “spearfishing.”
 In 2020, however, things will be different, according to the top Democrat, and not only because of foreign meddling and deep fakes, but because of President Donald Trump.